kasper/phoenix/docs/docs/api/13-event.md

 # Event

-Use the `Event`-object to construct events, access their properties or to disable them.
+Use Event to construct events, bind callbacks, access their properties or disable them.
 You can have multiple handlers for a single event.

+See [Events](events) for a list available events for binding.

 ## Interface